Healing Addiction Through Creativity

 Art is a channel of self-expression that can prove to be extremely useful for people suffering from addiction, especially for those who struggle to communicate in other ways in group therapy or private therapy sessions.
-Art can help bring about feelings of self-confidence and worthwhile simultaneously providing patients with ways to understand and cope with their addiction.
+Art can help bring about feelings of self-confidence and worth simultaneously providing patients with ways to understand and cope with their addiction.

-Art group is a great way for a person to explore aspects of their life that they might not be able to explain in a conventional way.
+An art group is a great way for a person to explore aspects of their life that they might not be able to explain in a conventional way.
 What’s more, when done in a group setting, using art alongside therapy can also help people going through addiction treatment to draw closer and better understand each other’s experiences.

 Art is for everyone and it is an excellent way of promoting self-esteem, but it may be of particular use for people who feel distanced from their feelings or who find it too upsetting to talk about painful experiences.